yhtml5/yhtml5-seed/apps/react/README.md

 ### 已知冲突

--[] babel-plugin-import importLazy and code splitting
+-[ ] babel-plugin-import importLazy and code splitting lazyLoad is important, so we give up use babel-plugin-import plugin

 ### notice